Feds charge Shoreline man after arsenal, ‘ghost guns’ found in car and room at Seattle hotel

 Once in the room, officers reported that Yusupov was “sweating profusely and was extremely restless,” but otherwise was cooperative.
 He repeatedly told officers there was a child in his room — at one point he asked, “Did you see that shadow?” — although officers found nobody, according to the complaint filed by agents from the Bureau of Alcohol, Tobacco, Firearms and Explosives.

-An initial search of the room turned up a Polymer80 9 mm handgun, a privately manufactured “ghost gun” without a serial number.
+An initial search of the room turned up a Polymer80 9-mm handgun, a privately manufactured “ghost gun” without a serial number.
 Yusupov told officers he was a competitive shooter and had been involved in “some kind of ‘psychological warfare’ during past military service,” the complaint says.

 Yusupov told the officers he hadn’t slept in three days and had checked into the hotel because he kept hearing children in the walls and walking on the ceiling of his residence, according to the charges.

 According to testimony at Thursday’s hearing, a subsequent search of his Shoreline apartment turned up two inert hand grenades, shipping containers for mortars, silencers, a ballistic vest, and hundreds of rounds of ammunition.
-Assistant U.S. Attorney Todd Greenberg told the court that the apartment was splattered throughout with blood.
-Emily Langlie, a spokeswoman for the U.S. Attorney’s Office in Seattle, said an investigation is ongoing and no other details were available.
+Assistant U.S. Attorney Thomas Woods told the court that the apartment was splattered throughout with blood.
+Emily Langlie, a spokesperson for the U.S. Attorney’s Office in Seattle, said an investigation is ongoing and no other details were available.

 At the hotel, officers sent Yusupov by ambulance to Swedish Medical Center where a footnote in the complaint states he was “briefly seen by staff and released after a short interview.”